 - Thaw overnight in the refrigerator, then let sit at room temperature for 30 minutes before serving.

 Easy Chocolate Cake

 - 8 tablespoons butter

 - Preheat the oven to 350°F. Lightly spray two 9-inch round cake pans with cooking spray and dust with flour.
 Line the bottom of the cake pans with a cutout of parchment paper for easy removal.

-- In a large mixing bowl, combine sugar, cocoa, baking powder, baking soda and salt.
+- In a large mixing bowl, combine sugar, flour, cocoa, baking powder, baking soda and salt.
 Mix until combined.

 - Add two eggs, milk, oil and vanilla to the bowl.
 Stir until just combined.
 Pour in boiling water and mix until smooth.
 (The batter will seem a little runny).
 Pour batter evenly into the two prepared cake pans.